Harris: On the Edge

 Harris: On The Edge is the first concert tour by Indian composer Harris Jayaraj.
 The tour also featured the original singers crooning the numbers for some of the songs.

 Background

 In 2011, Harris announced a musical world tour titled "Harris on the Edge".
 He will be performing live all over the world accompanied by a troupe of Tamil playback singers, including Karthik, Haricharan, Chinmayi, Tippu, Harini Naresh Iyer, Harish Raghavendra, Krish, Aalap Raju, Kay Kay, Benny Dayal, Andrea, Megha, Suvi Suresh, Sunitha Sarathy, Srilekha Parthasarathy and Shweta Mohan and international musicians and dancers.
-The event will be coordinated by Techfront and is to be directed by A. L. Vijay.
+The event was coordinated by Techfront and was directed by A. L. Vijay.
 The stage will reportedly be among the biggest in the world, with a 270-degree view, a first of its kind in the world.
 The concert would feature a futuristic video technology complementing music strains of the composer and will have 3D visuals for audience, interactive visuals, special artiste with unique choreography and engagement with spectators.